 Features of Tafawa Balewa Square

-The square features an imposing entrance gate with four giant white horses and seven red eagles suspended above the gateway.
+The square features an imposing entrance gate with 4 giant white horses and 7 red eagles suspended above the gateway.
 The façade will strike awe into visitors, but once you pass through the gates, you will see that Tafawa Balewa features several other dramatic buildings bordering the square as well.

 Staying at the Radisson Blu Anchorage Hotel, Lagos

-Located just 40 kilometres from the Murtala Muhammed International Airport and 3.5 kilometres from the Tarzan Jetty, you'll also find convenient transport throughout Lagos with Radisson Blu.
+Located just 40 kilometers from the Murtala Muhammed International Airport and 3.5 kilometers from the Tarzan Jetty, you'll also find convenient transportation throughout Lagos with Radisson Blu.